 To Bread the Korokke

-- Meanwhile, prepare 3 separate trays or bowls with ½ cup all-purpose flour (plain flour), 3 large eggs (50 g each w/o shell) (beaten), and 2 cups panko (Japanese breadcrumbs).
-Take the patties out of the refrigerator after 30 minutes.
-Dip each patty in the flour, beaten egg, and panko, in that order.
+- Meanwhile, prepare ½ cup all-purpose flour (plain flour), 3 large eggs (50 g each w/o shell) (beaten), and 2 cups panko (Japanese breadcrumbs)on 3 separate trays or bowls.
+Take the patties out of the refrigerator and dip each patty in the flour, beaten egg, and panko, in that order.

 To Deep-Fry

-- Transfer the Korokke to paper towels and let the oil absorb in the paper.
+- Transfer the Korokke to a wire rack or a plate lined with paper towels to drain the excess oil.
+Continue deep-frying the rest of the patties.
 Serve immediately with tonkatsu sauce.

 To Store